Portfolio-Allan-Rolle/100AngularChallenges/README.md

 75. Create an observable that emits user input from this text field.
 76. Create an observable that emits user input from a text field after 300 ms.
 77. Create an observable that sums the values 1 to 20 (1+2+3+4+5...) and emits each intermediate result.
+78. Create an observable that emits the values from 1 to 5 exactly 5 times with a delay of 1000ms after each emission of the value 5.